GLIN: A (G)eneric (L)earned (In)dexing Mechanism for Complex Geometries: Related Work

 \section{Related Work}

-\textbf{Learned indexes.} Researchers from Google and MIT~\cite{KBC+18} propose to use machine learning models to replace the complex tree index as B+Tree.
-They design a recursive model index(RMI), a tree-like hierarchical model, to learn the cumulative distribution function(CDF) between keys and their position.
+\textbf{Learned indexes.} Recursive model index(RMI)~\cite{KBC+18}, a tree-like hierarchical model, to learn the cumulative distribution function(CDF) between keys and their position.
 RMI takes as input a lookup key and predicts the corresponding position by using the models level by level.
 Compared to B+ Tree, RMI possesses low storage overhead with an outperforming lookup performance but only supports read-only workload.
 Hermit~\cite{WYT+19} is a learned secondary index that leverages a hierarchical machine learning model to learn the correlation between two columns.
 ALEX~\cite{DMY+20} is an updatable learned index which adopts RMI's hierarchy structure but adds gapped arrays and node splitting to absorb data updates.